-In Hindu tradition elephants are highly positioned.
-Elephants are considered sacred animals and are a national treasure for public in India.
+In Hindu tradition, elephants are highly positioned.
+Elephants are considered sacred animals and are a national treasure for the public in India.

 Elephant Symbolism in Buddhism

-Buddhist have numerous legends and beliefs about these animals and they also pray to elephant gods.
+Buddhists have numerous legends and beliefs about these animals, and they also pray to elephant gods.

 One of the most benevolent and fortunate Hindu Gods is Ganesha, the God Elephant of wealth and prosperity, who is often portrayed as an obese man with a head of an elephant.

 In Buddhism, the elephant symbol is an image of mental strength and awakening.
 At the start of one's path toward enlightenment, the uncontrolled mind is depicted as a wild, grey elephant, unpredictably tearing down everything in its path.

 When we start to acknowledge the power of our mind and begin the awakening process, our mental image changes to a white elephant, which is directed with a true life purpose.

 By taming the mind, we tend to strengthen it, channeling its thoughts into resolution and choosing our own reality.

 When Elephant appears in your Dreams, it is a symbol of faithfulness, intellect, strength, and power.

 Depending on the actual color of the elephant, which appears within your dream, they may have several meanings.